Parser Node

 - Example:

 - Features: Supports standard Grok patterns.
 It captures named groups from the expression and outputs them as fields.
+If the pattern does not match the input, the event will produce an error.

 Syslog